eclipse-qrisp/Qrisp/documentation/source/general/tutorial/QIROtutorial.rst

 As you might have noticed in the code above, we add the nodes that are included into (respective excluded from) the solution to a list ``solutions`` (``exclusions``).
 This allows us to directly use the same ideas for the  ``cost_operator``, ``mixer`` and ``init_function`` of the original unconstrained QAOA theory with minor adjustments.

-Since we have to consider nodes that are already asigned to be in the solution set, or exluded from the algorithm, we do not want to apply these functions to said nodes.
+Since we have to consider nodes that are already asigned to be in the solution set, or exluded from the algorithm, we do not want to apply ``cost_operator`` or ``mixer`` to said nodes.
-We therefore include some simple lines of code into the functions, for example in the ``qiro_RXMixer``:
+We therefore include some simple lines of code into the functions to take this into account, for example the ``if not``-statement in the ``qiro_RXMixer``:

 ::